WHO WE ARE

 As an independent expert Jermina Stanojev, PhD, is the project officer of the Cultural Diplomacy Platform.
 She is also a postdoctoral researcher and independent expert in the field of cultural heritage and development.
 She has established competences and wide experience in field of cultural heritage and cultural relations working in different organisations and she holds a PhD in participatory and integrated governance of cultural heritage in the Western Balkans.

-Coline Guiol works as a project and communication assistant for the Cultural Diplomacy Platform since September 2017, as well as for More Europe – external cultural relations.
+Coline Guiol joined the Cultural Diplomacy Platform in September 2017 as a communication assistant and later as a project assistant.
 She previously worked at the Association Européenne des Conservatoires in Brussels where she had a first experience in events and communication management for European projects in the sectors of culture and higher education.
 She holds a joint master degree in European Studies from the universities of Groningen and Göttingen.
 She also studied in France and in the United States.
 She is French, speaks English and has been working on her German.

 Head of EU-Office, Goethe-Institut Brüssel